mpalmer/action-validator/CONTRIBUTING.md

 the snapshot tests are named in the format `{next_id}_{whats_being_tested}` (e.g. `011_remote_checks_failure`).

-If you have made changes which will change the output of the program and cause snapshots to fail, you can run `cargo test -F save-snapshots`.
+If you have made changes which will change the output of the program and cause snapshots to fail, you can run `cargo test -F test-save-snapshots`.
 This feature causes the executed command to save the `stdout`, `stderr`, and/or exit code to the specified testing directory.

 If you are writing a net new test, you will need to create the test directory with your workflow or action file.
-Once you're done, you can save the results to that directy by running `cargo test -F save-snapshots`.
+Once you're done, you can save the results to that directy by running `cargo test -F test-save-snapshots`.

+# Testing Node/WASM Bindings

+To test against the Node/WASM bindings, you can run `npm test`, or `npm test:dev` (to skip optimisations).
+Note that Node support is considered experiemental, and does not have one to one feature parity with the native binary yet.
+As such, some tests may fail, even on `main`.